Unreasonable Behaviour: Critical reception

-Kieran Wyatt of CMJ New Music Monthly commented that "Unreasonable Behaviour is an album that smoothly connects the dots between techno, house and more angular electronica, rather than flipping erratically between styles."
+Kieran Wyatt of CMJ New Music Monthly wrote, "Unreasonable Behaviour is an album that smoothly connects the dots between techno, house and more angular electronica, rather than flipping erratically between styles."
 John Bush of AllMusic stated, "More complex and idiosyncratic than his previous full-length works (and much less danceable as a consequence), Unreasonable Behaviour focuses on midtempo jams in the verge between evocative techno, electro-jazz, and even melancholy synth-pop."
 He added, "He'd surely think twice before plugging any of these tracks into one of his DJ sets, but Unreasonable Behaviour is a solid fusion of jazz and techno."

 Prasad Bidaye of Exclaim! commented that the album "conveys some of the ideas that you'd expect on a Derrick May or Carl Craig recording, sharing a strong affinity with the attitudes of Detroit artists, portraying a worldview through the language of underground dance music."
 Eamon P. Joyce of PopMatters called it "his most rigorous and highly-nuanced work to date."
 He added, "While Garnier is usually highly accessible, here he deviates in favor of a record much more tempestuous, menacing and genre-pushing — all of which, though foreboding, is wholly more gratifying."